 Dog Grooming Courses For Owners & Future Professionals

-No one wants to inadvertently hurt their dog, even if they have the best intentions, so it’s important to know exactly what you’re doing with jobs like nail clipping.
-The good news is that if you want to expand your pet care knowledge, it’s more convenient now than ever before thanks to flexible online learning like our Dog Grooming, Pet Care & Dog Training.
+No one wants to inadvertently hurt their dog, even if they have the best intentions, so it’s essential to know exactly what you’re doing with jobs like nail clipping.
+The good news is that if you want to expand your pet care knowledge, it’s more convenient now than ever before, thanks to flexible online learning like our Dog Grooming, Pet Care & Dog Training.

 This online training, like all the courses we provide, is CPD-approved, delivered in bite-sized video modules and is created in collaboration with top experts from the sector.
 If you would like to know more about this or our selection of flexible payment options, visit us today at www.onlinecoursesaustralia.edu.au.

-Alternatively, should you prefer to speak to us prior to enrolling in any of our dog training, first aid or dog grooming courses, simply get in contact by calling 1300 611 404.
+Alternatively, if you prefer to speak to an education support worker before enrolling in any of our dog training, first aid or dog grooming courses, simply contact us by calling 1300 611 404.
 To learn about our dog grooming courses, enquire with us today!